Niall McCarthy: Club

-Minor, under-21 & intermediate
+Minor, under-21, and intermediate

 McCarthy first came to prominence on the inter-county scene as a member of the Cork minor hurling team when he was just sixteen years-old in 1998.
 In his debut season he failed to make the starting fifteen, however, he came on as a substitute in the Munster final.
 Clare were the opponents on this occasion but they were no match for Cork.
-A 3-13 to 0-8 score line gave Cork the victory and gave McCarthy a Munster winners' medal.
+A 3–13 to 0–8 score line gave Cork the victory and gave McCarthy a Munster winners' medal.
 The subsequent All-Ireland final saw Cork take on Kilkenny.
 McCarthy came on as a substitute once again as 'The Rebels' beat their rivals.
-A 2-15 to 1-9 score line gave Cork the win and gave McCarthy an All-Ireland minor winners' medal.
+A 2–15 to 1–9 score line gave Cork the win and gave McCarthy an All-Ireland minor winners' medal.

 By 2001 McCarthy was a member of the Cork intermediate hurling team.
-That year he collected a Munster winners' medal in that competition as 'the Rebels' defeated Clare by 1-120 to 1-11.
+That year he collected a Munster winners' medal in that competition as 'the Rebels' defeated Clare by 1–120 to 1–11.
 McCarthy's side later reached the All-Ireland decider and faced Wexford.
-Cork's hurlers defeated the Leinster champions by 2-17 to 2-8, giving McCarthy and All-Ireland winners' medal in this grade.
+Cork's hurlers defeated the Leinster champions by 2–17 to 2–8, giving McCarthy and All-Ireland winners' medal in this grade.

 By this stage McCarthy had joined the Cork under-21 hurling team.
 After little success in 2001 and 2002, Cork reached the provincial decider.
-Tipperary were the opposition and, after an exciting game that featured extra-time, Cork were eventually defeated by 2-14 to 0-17.
+Tipperary were the opposition and, after an exciting game that featured extra-time, Cork were eventually defeated by 2–14 to 0–17.